coastermaster/StickTogether-Cheat/README.md

 4. Save it
 5. Run on StickTogether

-If you cant see bookmark bar pres control + shift + b
+If you cant see bookmark bar press control + shift + b